Building loyalty as a business means meeting your customers where they are, especially where payment options are concerned.

 Mobile payment solutions offer a high level of convenience and security to merchants and consumers.
 Shoppers don’t need to carry cash or physical cards on their person while visiting a store that accepts mobile payments, while merchants can reduce their reliance on expensive point-of-sale systems that offer slower payment processing.

-Why Do Merchants Need a Mobile Payment Service?
+Why Do Merchants and Customers Need a Mobile Payment Service?

 Mobile payments are growing in popularity